-Tracking the right metrics enables you to monitor the progress of your beta test and steer it towards success.
-After the test is completed, analyzing the data you collect from it unlocks further insights that you can use to improve future iterations of your app and its beta test.
+Tracking the right beta testing metrics enables you to monitor the progress of your app and steer it towards success.
+After the beta test is completed, analyzing the data you collect from it unlocks further insights that you can use to improve future iterations of your app and its beta test.

 - Total issues reported by LOC

 Provided that your beta testers are active, the number of issues uncovered gives you an overall view on the quality of your app and the efficiency of your internal testing.
 Normalizing the number of issues by lines of code (LOC) allows you to compare your numbers to industry benchmarks.
 Although this number also indicates the activity of your testers, other metrics give better insight into that.

 This beta testing metric speaks to the efficiency of your team in handling the incoming issues, but it is also affected by the efficiency of your bug reporting process.
 When the reports you receive lack the necessary details to pinpoint the offending line of code, the number of bugs that remain open will definitely rise.